Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-09-19 01:38:16
+Last Updated: 2025-09-20 00:23:31

-Fear Allah, for He alone lives; all other things are liable to perish.
+If an ignorant person is attracted by the things of the world, that is bad.
+But if a learned person is thus attracted, it is worse.

-By Umar ibn Al-Khattāb (R.A)
+By Abu Bakr (R.A)